scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 Within the SCION ecosystem, each ISD-AS is identified with a 64-bit number; the most significant 16 bits identify the ISD (represented in decimal), the least significant 48 bits identify the AS in a format similar to that of IPv6 addresses, and a hyphen is used to separate the two—e.g., 4-ff00:1:f.
 In the remainder of this section, we elaborate on the latter (i.e., the concrete numbering).
+COMMENT: As far as I understand while skimming through rfc8126, this section is in case we want IANA to keep a registry for certain fields.
+It is not meant to contain a description of such fields (that should be somewhere else in the draft).
+We didn't really describe yet the SCION header format, how bits within a SCION ASN are allocated, ...
+We also don't  we go into details about how an ISD-AS should be represented.
+Do we really want to add a full table for IANA here?
+I think it would be best to keep it descriptive for now, as placing such table with defined value here could have very long term consequences.

 ## ISD Numbers
 ISDs are represented with decimal numbers, ranging from 0 to 65535.
 Table 2.1 shows the current allocation of ISD numbers.
 The ISD number 0 is reserved to mean “any ISD” and used notably during path lookup.